Identifiers/spec/README.md

 ##### List/Map of Structured Semantic Identifiers

 It is possible for a semantic identifier's base type to be a list or map of primitives.
 The example of this is the `geo` identifier.
 In order to create a list or map of these identifiers, the structured types must be marked as either a `list-of` or `map-of` the semantic identifier.
-These type code addendums are defined in the following table:
+These type code addenda are defined in the following table:

 |type|code|MsgPack family|
 |---|---|---|